MicrosoftDocs/common-data-model-and-service/common-data-model/cdm-manifest.md

 ## Entity relationships

 A manifest may contain a list of the known entity-to-entity relationships.
 When you store relational data in a lake, you store the different entities in separate sets of data partitions.  these relationships are expressed in the data through foreign key references in one entity’s partitions.
-These foreign key references aling with the primary key values from another entity.
+These foreign key references align with the primary key values from another entity.

 These entity-to-entity relationship descriptions can be extracted from an external metadata repository and stored in the manifest through automation, or simply listed in the document through other means.
 Alternatively, the Common Data Model object model offers functionality to analyze the logical metadata of the entities in the corpus and populate the discovered relationships for a manifest.